6haiderm/Mod-Con-Simu/README.md

-This tutorial builds a model with the goal of designing sensor parameters so that the robot stops in time when it detects an obstacle in its path.
+This Project builds a model with the goal of designing sensor parameters so that the robot stops in time when it detects an obstacle in its path.
 To achieve this goal, the model must:

 #Determine how quickly the robot stops when the motors stop.